TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 layout: post
 title: 5 algorithms you need to know to build a fast spellchecker
 description: >
   Spellchecking is an essential part of many products and business applications.
-However, it's working characteristics (speed, quality, memory consumption) are not optimal - let's see how to make your spell-checker fast and furious.
+However, it's working characteristics (speed, quality, memory consumption) are often not optimal - let's see how to make your spell-checker fast and furious.
 tags: [NLP, spellchecking, spelling correction]
 ---